allisonburtch/consultancy/index.md

 building something new is brave. building something new that is an affront to the status quo is braver. and building something new that is xxx can be downright insane.

+the feeling that you get when someone has your back and tells the truth.

 i will tell you the truth and help you work through the muddled mush that is modern societal messaging.

 telling the truth is a work of beauty because it is the creation of something new.